someonesdad1/plib/README.md

       convert things over to the new file and delete the legacy stuff.
-    - A handy utility that uses color.py is pgm/cdec.py, which will decorate lines of a file with color specifiers, so you see the line in its color.
+    - A handy utility that uses color.py is pgm/cdec.py, which will decorate lines of a file with color specifiers, so you see the line in its specified color.
 Try 'cdec colornames0' and you'll see a demo.
 The colornames0 is my default set of colors with naming based on the 3 letter names of the resistor color code.
 Run color.py as a script to see the colors and add the 'a' argument to see the styles.
-I use this in the mintty terminal under cygwin and it's a powerful terminal program with 24-bit color support and numerous styles, including subscripts and superscripts.
+      I use this in a mintty terminal under cygwin and it's a powerful terminal program with 24-bit color support and numerous styles, including subscripts and superscripts.

 * lwtest.py
     - Lightweight test runner adapted from a nice tool by Raymond Hettinger.
-I use this for all testing of python scripts.
+I use this testing of my python modules.

 * f.py
     - Provides flt and cpx types, derived from float and complex,